 Map of New York in 1695

 Map of New York in 1695.
-Drawn about the 1860s after the plan attributed to John Miller (Cohen & Augustyn.
+Drawn in the 19th century after the plan (inverted) attributed to John Miller (Cohen & Augustyn.
 Manhattan in maps, 52-53).
-Rev. John Miller (1666-1724) arrived in New York, in 1692, as a designated chaplain.
-He made his original map of New York from memory, after returning to England, in 1695.
-Source (edited): Norman B. Leventhal Map & Education Center / Boston Public Library.
+Source: Norman B. Leventhal Map & Education Center / Boston Public Library.
+Sea the Valentine's Manual 1843 version below.

 More: Historical maps of New York City ►